 - The pasta.
 Cooking your spaghetti to 2 minutes less than al dente will help ensure that the pasta doesn’t become too mushy during the baking process.

 - The pan.
 I strongly recommend using a 10-inch cast iron pan to make this spaghetti pie.
 It heats evenly and allows the pie to get nice and brown on the bottom and the sides.
 It is also oven safe which makes it easy to move from the stovetop to the oven.
+You can also use a springform pan or round baking dish but may need to cook a few minutes longer.

 - Cooking the pie.
 The pie will cook on the stovetop for 1 minute before being placed in the oven for 15 minutes, and then broiling at the very end for 1-2 minutes.
 You may see some spaghetti pie recipes where the pie is flipped and cooked on both sides, but that’s not necessary.
 Cooking it in the manner described here will yield just as good a result as flipping and it’s much easier.